-All leafy greens are important in The Whole Food Ketogenic Diet, but cruciferous vegetables have some special phytonutrients that make them powerful healers for our bodies.
+All leafy greens are important in my version of a ketogenic diet.
+In the The Whole Food Ketogenic Diet, cruciferous vegetables are especially important because they have some special phytonutrients that make them powerful healers for our bodies.

 There is a wrong way and a right way to do keto.

-The wrong way is high protein and non-vegetable carb sources.
+The wrong way is high protein (like the old Atkins diet) and little to no green vegetable carb sources.

-Doing keto the right way—the Whole Food way—necessarily requires that most of the carbohydrate you consume will be from non-starchy, nutrient dense, leafy green vegetables.
+Doing keto the right way—the Whole Food way—requires that most of the carbohydrate you consume will be from non-starchy, nutrient dense, leafy green vegetables.